 Let now $P^A$ and $P^B$ correspond respectively to the problem classes of incomplete and complete MGM.
 Any feasible solution of an arbitrary MGM problem $A'$ is given by its vertex partition $\SQ^{A'}\in\BQ^{A'}$.
-In the following, we define a subset of robust reductions, where each clique in the partition $\SQ^A$, $A\in P^A$, has its counterpart in the \emph{respective} partition $\SQ^B$, $B=T_{inst}(A)$: \begin{definition} Assume $B=T_{inst}(A)$ and $\SQ^A:=T_{sol}(\SQ^B)$.
-We call the robust reduction $P^A\to P^B$ \emph{clique-wise}, if the mapping $ T_{sol} $ is induced by a clique-wise mapping $ T_{clique}:\SQ^B\to\SQ^A $ \st $ T_{clique}\big|_{\SQ^B\setminus T^{-1}_{clique}(\emptyset)} $ is injective, which directly implies $|\SQ^A| \le |\SQ^B|$. \end{definition} As it follows from the proof of \cref{thm:reduction}, the reduction \eqref{eq:complete-objects}-\eqref{eq:complete-costs} is clique-wise.
-We are not aware of any non-clique-wise reductions, although cannot exclude their existence. \cref{def:clique-wise-reduction} leads to the following important \begin{theorem} Let $B\coloneqq T_{inst}(A)\in P^B$ be a complete MGM problem instance that is a clique-wise reduction of an incomplete MGM problem instance $A\in P^A$.
-Let $A$ have $|V|$ vertices in total.
-Than \emph{each object} in $B$ has at least $|V|$ vertices. \end{theorem} \begin{proof} Consider the feasible multi-matching in $A$ which leaves all vertices unmatched.
+In the following, we define a subset of robust transformations, where each clique in the partition $\SQ^A$, $A\in P^A$, has its counterpart in the \emph{respective} partition $\SQ^B$, $B=T_{inst}(A)$: \begin{definition} Assume $B=T_{inst}(A)$ and $\SQ^A:=T_{sol}(\SQ^B)$.
+We call the robust transformation $P^A\to P^B$ \emph{clique-wise}, if the mapping $ T_{sol} $ is induced by a clique-wise mapping $ T_{clique}:\SQ^B\to\SQ^A $ \st $ T_{clique}\big|_{\SQ^B\setminus T^{-1}_{clique}(\emptyset)} $ is injective, which directly implies $|\SQ^A| \le |\SQ^B|$. \end{definition} As it follows from the proof of \cref{thm:transformation}, the transformation \eqref{eq:complete-objects}-\eqref{eq:complete-costs} is clique-wise.
+We are not aware of any non-clique-wise transformations, although cannot exclude their existence. \cref{def:clique-wise-transformation} leads to the following \begin{proof}[Proof of \cref{thm:minimality-of-transformation}] Consider the feasible multi-matching in $A$ which leaves all vertices unmatched.
 This has $|\SQ^A|=|V|$ cliques representing individual vertices.
 On the other side, the number of (maximal) cliques in any (complete) MGM solution in $B$ is equal to the number of vertices in each of its objects.
-Hence, the latter cannot be less than $|V|$ due to \cref{def:clique-wise-reduction}. \end{proof}
+Hence, the latter cannot be less than $|V|$ due to \cref{def:clique-wise-transformation}. \end{proof}

-\section{Experimental Validation}
+\section{Experimental validation}

-Our experimental evaluation is split into an \emph{ablation study} and \emph{a comparison to other methods}.
-Whereas the ablation study compares different variants of our algorithms, during the comparison to others, we stick to the basic sequential variants of the algorithms for fair runtime comparisons.
-All experiments were run with a single core on an AMD Milan EPYC 7513.